 I’ve decided our family balance is more like a see-saw.
 The objective is to keep moving, brace the crash and try not to bruise anything.

 I am fighting the desire to grow weary in doing good, my friends.
-Meeting new people, weakly smiling while people ask why my child can’t walk or eat independently and trying to allow them to have a childhood while providing what they need is just tough.
+Trying to do all this in a new place with new people is difficult.
 A new friend told me how impatient I am in seeing progress with the boys.
 She’s right– despite amazing progress in two months, when they are constantly measured against an arbitrary standard they, and I, can’t keep up with.
 It’s my responsibility to move them forward, but eventually you drown the horse that you are trying to make drink.

 Every time I wait in an office or at a therapy, my head fills with, “The Waiting is the Hardest Part.”